 Configure content caching

-- cache time;
+- caching time;

-Configure cache time
+Configure caching time

 -

-In the Control Panel, on the top menu, click Products and select CDN.
+In the control panel, on the top menu, click Products and select CDN.

 -

-In the CDN Resources section, open the CDN Resource page → Caching tab.
+In the CDN Resources section, open the CDN resource page → Caching tab.

 -